mzavaleta/MazeTest/Readme.md

 Acceptance Criteria

-* A Maze (as defined in maze.txt consists of walls 'X', Empty spaces ' ', one and only one Start point 'S' and one and only one exit 'F'
+* A com.games.maps.maze.Maze (as defined in maze.txt consists of walls 'X', Empty spaces ' ', one and only one Start point 'S' and one and only one exit 'F'
 * After a maze has been created the number of walls and empty spaces should be available to me
 * After a maze has been created I should be able to put in a co ordinate and know what exists at that point